 A: The equipment we use is capable of running for months without being shut off.
 They will not overheat and should be fine.
 If you hear or smell anything which seems to not be normal, please unplug the equipment in question and call us immediately at 888.838.5868.
 Our technician will be checking all equipment and the dry out progress on a regular basis.

 Q: How do you know if everything is dry?

 A: We use very high tech moisture meters designed to specifically check for proper moisture content.
 We will not repair or cover up any areas, which may still be wet.
 This is why you have made a good choice to call us, not just a construction company.
 We are trained and certified in water damage assuring you the homeowner of the best quality service and giving you the peace of mind that it will be dried out properly.

 Q: The equipment you have running is making the air feel muggy; can I open a window or door to let in fresh air?

 A: Our equipment is increasing the rate of evaporation causing the air to feel moist.
 Part of our monitoring process includes checking both the conditions indoors and out.
-If our technicians instruct you to open some windows that may mean that the conditions out side will help in the drying process; otherwise, with the use of our high tech. dehumidifiers you will notice much dryer conditions in 24 to 48 hours.
+If our technicians instruct you to open some windows that may mean that the conditions outside will help in the drying process; otherwise, with the use of our high tech. dehumidifiers you will notice much drier conditions in 24 to 48 hours.

 Q: What if we want to do the repairs?